tidwall/raft-buntdb/README.md

 raft-buntdb
 ===========

+For a better and faster Raft store please see the [raft-fastlog](https://github.com/tidwall/raft-fastlog) project.

 This repository provides the `raftbuntdb` package.
 The package exports the `BuntStore` which is an implementation of both a `LogStore` and `StableStore`.